 NSW COUNTRY CHAMPIONSHIPS IN TAMWORTH

-Central Coast had a quite successful, but at times frustrating, weekend in Tamworth at the NSW Country Championships.
+Central Coast had a very successful weekend in Tamworth at the NSW Country Championships.
 The Senior XV, Colts and Women’s XV teams all put in good performances over the two days of the Championships.
-It was a gruelling weekend of rugby for all 3 teams, The 3 teams played a total of 12 matches over the 2 days – an extremely difficult task.
+It was a gruelling weekend of rugby for all 3 teams.
+The 3 teams played a total of 10 matches over the 2 days – an extremely difficult task.

 Game 2 CALDWELL CUP SEMIFINAL